Jim Sundberg: Playing career

 Born in Galesburg, Illinois, Sundberg graduated from the University of Iowa.
 While attending the university, he joined the Delta Upsilon fraternity.
 On January 10, 1973, he was selected by Texas Rangers in the first round of the secondary free agent draft.

 On April 4, 1974, Sundberg made the rare jump from Class A-level baseball to Major League Baseball (MLB) with the Rangers at the age of 22.
 As a rookie, Sundberg was selected to be a reserve in the 1974 All-Star Game and finished fourth in the Rookie of the Year balloting (teammate Mike Hargrove won the award).
 Sundberg had 101 assists in 1975, becoming the first American League catcher to have more than 100 assists in a season since the end of the Second World War.
 His solid defense helped the Rangers finish above the .500 winning percentage mark for the first time since the club relocated to Texas from Washington, DC, in 1972.

 In December 1983, after 10 years with the Rangers, he was traded to the Milwaukee Brewers.
 After playing one season with the Brewers, in which he was named to the American League All-Star team, he was traded to the Kansas City Royals.

 Sundberg's veteran experience helped bolster the Royals' young pitching staff, and the team's combined earned run average improved to second-best in the American League. as the Royals narrowly prevailed over the California Angels by one game to win the 1985 American League Western Division championship.
 In the 1985 American League Championship Series against the Toronto Blue Jays, Sundberg, normally known for his defensive skills, became an offensive standout when he drove in four runs in the deciding game seven to help the Royals clinch the American League pennant.

 The Royals went on to win the 1985 World Series.
 In game six of that series, Sundberg scored the dramatic ninth inning winning run by sliding into home plate, skillfully avoiding the tag of St. Louis Cardinals catcher Darrell Porter.
 Sundberg reached base when he laid down a bunt that resulted in a force-out at third.
 In 1986, Sundberg helped the Royals pitching staff lead the league in earned run average, but they fell to third place in the American League's Western Division.

 Sundberg was traded to the Chicago Cubs in 1987, before signing back with Texas, where at the age of 38, he ended his career at the end of the 1989 season.
+He retired as the team leader in games played (1512) and hits (1180).